SESYNC-ci/syllabi/docs/_posts/2021-05-06-geospatial-workshop.md

 **Contact:**
 Please email *{{ mailto }}* with any questions, or for information not covered here.

+**Expectations:**

+We expect that you will attend for an entire lesson (ex: all of the Vector Analysis lesson), however you are not required to attend all four lessons during the day.

+We strongly encourage everyone to keep their video on during the workshop, as this helps instructors see when participants might need assistance, and fosters a sense of community among participants.

 **Requirements:**

-We will be using the [SESYNC Teaching Lab ](https://lab.sesync.org/) for this workshop.
-You will be sent log-in information individually.
+You must have a computer with internet connection and a standard web brower.
+We will be using the [SESYNC Teaching Lab ](https://lab.sesync.org/) for this workshop (log-in information will be individually).
+You will not need to download any software, or use your local installation of R/RStudio.

 ## Schedule